dechamps/ASIO401/FAQ.md

      the QA401 inputs will be exposed to DC.
    - See the QA401 User Manual from QuantAsylum for details.

+---

+*ASIO is a trademark and software of Steinberg Media Technologies GmbH*

 [attenuator]: CONFIGURATION.md#option-attenuator
 [bufferSizeSamples]: CONFIGURATION.md#option-bufferSizeSamples
 [CONFIGURATION]: CONFIGURATION.md